-- 1. "Abandoned Vehicle" means an article of personal property, any service rendered to the owner thereof by furnishing material, labor or skill for the protection, improvement, safekeeping, towing, storage or carriage thereof, has a special lien thereon, dependent on possession, for the compensation, if any, which is due such person from the owner for such service; or a vehicle that is determined to be abandoned by the Cherokee Nation District Court after proper public notice is given so an unknown owner or interest holders may attend court proceedings to protest legal change of ownership. - 2.
-"Act" shall mean Title 68, Chapter 9, "The Cherokee Nation Motor Vehicle Licensing and Tax. - 3.
+- 1. "Abandoned vehicle" means an article of personal property, any service rendered to the owner thereof by furnishing material, labor or skill for the protection, improvement, safekeeping, towing, storage or carriage thereof, has a special lien thereon, dependent on possession, for the compensation, if any, which is due such person from the owner for such service; or a vehicle that is determined to be abandoned by the Cherokee Nation District Court after proper public notice is given so an unknown owner or interest holders may attend court proceedings to protest legal change of ownership. - 2.
+"Act" shall mean this act, LA 01-01. - 3.
 "Administrator" shall mean the Administrator of the Commission. - 4.
-"All-Terrain Vehicle" means a vehicle powered by an internal combustion engine manufactured and used exclusively for off-highway traveling on three or more low-pressure tires and having a seat designed to be straddled by the operator and handlebars for steering. - 5.
-"Assembled Vehicle" means a vehicle from which major components from two or more vehicles are being incorporated into a single unit. - 6.
-"Commercial Trailer" shall mean any trailer used primarily for the transportation of goods in the ordinary course of any trade or business. - 7.
-"Commercial Vehicle" shall mean any vehicle used primarily for the transportation of persons or goods in the ordinary course of any trade or business. - 8.
+"All-terrain vehicle" means a vehicle powered by an internal combustion engine manufactured and used exclusively for off-highway traveling on three or more low-pressure tires and having a seat designed to be straddled by the operator and handlebars for steering. - 5.
+"Assembled vehicle" means a vehicle from which major components from two or more vehicles are being incorporated into a single unit. - 6.
+"Commercial trailer" shall mean any trailer used primarily for the transportation of goods in the ordinary course of any trade or business. - 7.
+"Commercial vehicle" shall mean any vehicle used primarily for the transportation of persons or goods in the ordinary course of any trade or business. - 8.
 "Commission" shall mean the Cherokee Nation Tax Commission. - 9.
-"Compact Jurisdictional Area of the Cherokee Nation" shall mean the area which includes the boundaries of the Cherokee Nation territory as described by the patents of 1838 and 1846 diminished only by the Treaty of July 19, 1866, and the Act of March 3, 1893 and shall also include the entirety of Tulsa County, Mayes County, Rogers County, Wagoner County and Muskogee County in the State of Oklahoma. - 10.
-"Eligible Vehicle" shall mean any personal vehicle, commercial vehicle, motorcycle, recreational vehicle, farm truck, farm tractor, farm trailer or other trailer, which is 1) owned by a Tribal Citizen or owned by the federally recognized Delaware Tribe of Indians for the use of conducting official government business, and 2) is principally garaged within the Compact Jurisdictional Area of the Cherokee Nation.
-Also included are vehicles belonging to active military personnel and college students who maintain permanent residency in the Compact
+"Eligible vehicle" shall mean any personal vehicle, commercial vehicle, motorcycle, recreational vehicle, farm truck, farm tractor, farm trailer or other trailer, which is owned by a tribal citizen or owned by the federally-recognized Delaware Tribe of Indians for the use of conducting official government business, which is located within the historical boundaries of

-Jurisdictional Area of the Cherokee Nation but are temporarily domiciled in another location.
-The Commission shall determine the appropriate documentation for active military personnel or college student residency, and shall develop procedures for determining whether vehicles are owned by the federally recognized Delaware Tribe of Indians and eligible for registration and licensing.
+Cherokee Nation and is principally garaged within said boundaries on lands owned, leased or occupied by Cherokee Nation or any tribal citizen in trust, restricted or fee status.
+Also included are vehicles belonging to active military personnel and college students who maintain permanent residency in the 14-county jurisdiction but are temporarily domiciled in another location.
+The Commission shall determine the appropriate documentation for active military personnel or college student residency, and shall develop procedures for determining whether vehicles are owned by the federally-recognized Delaware Tribe of Indians and eligible for registration and licensing.